PrincetonUniversity/hpc_beginning_workshop/08_installing_software_modules/README.md

 See this [guide to installing R packages](https://researchcomputing.princeton.edu/support/knowledge-base/rrstudio#install) on Princeton Research Computing's [R resource page](https://researchcomputing.princeton.edu/support/knowledge-base/rrstudio).

 It's important to be aware of the need to update the compiler before installing certain R packages.
-This is mentioned in the following section, and is described in more detail in the linked guide to installing R packages.
+This is mentioned in the *Compiling Software, GNU Compiler Collection (GCC)* section, and is described in more detail in the linked guide to installing R packages.

 ### Using Software Containers